Jack Sahakian

 On November 25, 1959, Sahakian and Barr were married in Las Vegas, while she was appearing there.
-He kept her daughter when she entered prison.
+He reportedly cared for her daughter when Barr's appeal was denied and she entered prison on December 4 for what turned out to be a three year stay.

 He became a character actor and made some guest appearances in top TV shows, playing the heavy in episodes of The Untouchables, Alfred Hitchcock Presents and Ben Casey.

-Being a hairdresser to the stars, such as Shirley MacLaine and Warren Beatty, this led to small roles in a couple movies, Billy Wilder's Irma la Douce starring Jack Lemmon and MacLaine for United Artists and Move Over, Darling starring Doris Day and James Garner for 20th Century Fox, both released in 1963.
+Being a hairdresser to the stars, such as Shirley MacLaine and Warren Beatty, led to small roles in a couple movies, Billy Wilder's Irma la Douce starring Jack Lemmon and MacLaine for United Artists and Move Over, Darling starring Doris Day and James Garner for 20th Century Fox, both released in 1963.

 In the mid 1960s, Sahakian attended LIFE Bible College, which was beside the Angelus Temple founded by Aimee Semple McPherson.
 While there, he met his fourth wife, Barbara Ann Kerber, and they were married on March 5, 1967.
-They had one son, John Michael Sahakian (born December 15, 1967), who became a yoga teacher & stress management consultant.
+They had one son, John Michael Sahakian (born December 15, 1967), who became a therapist specializing in hypnotherapy and marriage counseling, after a successful modeling career.

 On February 5, 1968, Sahakian was a featured speaker at a Youth Rally at Melodyland, run by David Wilkerson, author of The Cross and the Switchblade.
 The ad in the L.A.
 Times for the "Great Teen Program" referred to Sahakian as "TV Personality And Former Drug Addict."

 Sahakian also appeared in the made-for-TV movie Knuckle (1975), starring Eileen Brennan and Jack Cassidy.

 Jack Sahakian died at age 64 of liver disease at the Veterans Hospital in West Los Angeles.
 He is interred in Forest Lawn - Hollywood Hills Cemetery, Los Angeles, overlooking Burbank.